 There are two airports in Belfast: Belfast International Airport (BFS) and George Best Belfast City Airport (BHD).

 The international airport in Belfast is located 20 miles northwest of the city center.
-Travelers can get from the airport to the city center in about 30 minutes using the bus or taxi or booking private transport in advance.
+Travelers can get from this airport to the city center in about 30 minutes using the bus, a taxi or booking private transport in advance.

-The Belfast City Airport, which is used mostly for flights within the United Kingdom and from the Republic of Ireland, is just 2 miles northeast of the city center.
-On arrival, visitors can make the short trip into Belfast using public bus 600, a taxi or private transport.
+The Belfast City Airport, which is used mostly for flights within the United Kingdom or from the Republic of Ireland, is just 2 miles northeast of the city center.
+On arrival, visitors can make the short trip into Belfast using public bus 600, taxi or private transport.

-Search for the best flights on Skyscanner – but use our tips on Getting the Best Flight Fares first!
+Begin your search for flights to Belfast on Skyscanner – but use our tips on Getting the Best Fares first!

 Getting Around Belfast

-It is relatively easy to get around Belfast on foot – especially when discovering the center, Titanic Quarter, Cathedral Quarter and Linen Quarter.
+It is relatively easy to get around Belfast on foot – especially when discovering the center, Titanic, Cathedral and Linen Quarters.

 Visitors who want to explore the Peace Wall or Queens Quarter – or hop a ride back from the Titanic Quarter – can utilize the public transit system.
-Use the Translink website to find routes and timetables.
+Check the Translink website to find routes, fares and timetables.

 Hop On Hop Off Bus

-Belfast Tourists might find it convenient, however, to use the Belfast Hop On Hop Off Bus.
-The bus offers both 1-day and 2-day passes for unlimited rides.
-The route includes stops at 20 top tourist destinations, making it incredibly easy to get from sight-to-sight.
-Find out more!
+Belfast Tourists might find it convenient to use the Belfast Hop On Hop Off Bus.
+The tour offers both 1-day and 2-day passes for unlimited rides and includes stops at 20 top tourist destinations, making it incredibly easy to get from sight-to-sight.

 Where To Stay in Belfast